Eyelid Problems – Drooping Eyelids (Ptosis)

 Drooping eyelids or ptosis (toe-sis) are eyelid problems can be either present at birth, or occur later in life due to a disease or injury.
 Ptosis that is present since birth is also referred to as congenital ptosis.
 Children with ptosis often tilt their head back, lift their eyelid with a finger or raise their eyebrows in order to see.
 Such habits may also lead to deformities in the head and neck areas.
 It is essential that eyelid problems in children be addressed immediately, so as to allow the child’s vision to develop normally.
-If the eyelid or eyelids block vision before the age of 6, the child can develop amblyopia (lazy eye), which can lead to permanent poor vision.
+If the eyelid or eyelids continue to block and obscure vision before the age of 6, the child can develop amblyopia (lazy eye), which can lead to permanent poor vision.

 Now, she has no complaints about her vision and dreams of becoming an actress.

 Excessive eye tearing is an eyelid problem that commonly occurs as the result of a blocked tear duct in babies.
 Aside from excessive tearing, other signs may include pus in the corners of the eyes, crust formations on the eyelid or eyelashes in the morning after waking up, or swelling in the side of the nose.
-These blockages may sometimes resolve on their own.
-If tearing persists beyond 9 months of age, Dr. Prasad will usually perform a tear duct “probing” to allow the tears to drain.
+These blockages may sometimes resolve on their own, however, if tearing persists beyond 9 months of age, Dr. Amiya Prasad will usually perform a tear duct “probing” to allow the tears to drain and avoid infection.
 This procedure leaves no outside scar and takes minutes to perform.

-This three year old girl has excessive tearing in both
+This 3-year old girl has excessive tearing in both

 eyes.
 It is important to recognize and treat problems